sachadavies/amads/docs/index.rst

 **The package is its very early stages.
 The API is subject to change, and many algorithms are not yet implemented, tested, or documented!**

+For the source code, visit the [GitHub repository](https://github.com/music-computing/amads).

 ..
 We add the :hidden: directive to each toctree so that the toctree is not displayed
 .. in the main page itself, but only in the sidebar.